tahsinAmin/Auto-Search/README.md

 - [ ] Use of Frmaer Motipon to bounce weather icons
 - [ ] Search Fligth button needs to be moveable once clicked
 - [ ] Must replace bus icon wqith plane icon
+- [ ] show a message if no flights found

 ## Tiny tasks

 - [ ] Remove countreyName variable if not needed
+- [ ] Better fonts needed
+- [ ] bus icon needs to be removed

 ## Npm pakages needed